2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 While each Future represents one Bitcoin Cash, but the coins are **encumbered** in a vault.

-Most people might agree that encumbered bitcoin is less useful than plain ol' bitcoin, but as the time to unlocking approaches the value of a FBCH gets closer to the BCH it can be redeemed for.
+Future BCH can be expected to trade at some discount to plain BCH, but that discount should slowly decrease as the time to maturity approaches.
+The curve is similar to how bonds are priced at a discount.

 <p style="text-align: center;">
 <img src="/discount.svg" alt="chart showing future discount rate" width="80%"/>
 </p>
-So most Future BCH can be expected to trade at some discount to plain BCH, but that discount will slowly evaporate as the time to maturity approaches.
-The curve is similar to how bonds are priced at a discount.

-So, if a future is worth less than the coins backing it, it follows that encumbering coins as futures should **always** instantly result in slightly less value to the locker.
-To find the discount, anyone write a *coupon* to cover the difference in market price.
+If a future always is worth less than the coins being locked, it follows that encumbering coins as futures should **always** instantly result in slightly less value to the locker.
+To find the discount, anyone write a *coupon* to cover the difference in market price for the locking party.

 ### What is a coupon?